While everyone argues about how to define infrastructure, nobody denies that electricity counts. Take away power and you take away the economy.

 Population & Territory: 13.3 million within a 65,000-square-mile area in Ohio, Pennsylvania, West Virginia, New Jersey, Maryland and New York served by 10 electric utility operating companies

 Highlights: Both totals above are higher than the impressive $4.5 billion and 12,129 jobs FirstEnergy Economic Development helped attract in 2019.
-The team influence 107 project wins, led by the $2.8 billion investment by GM and LG Chem in Ultium Cells in the Youngstown-Warren region known as “Voltage Valley.”
-Others include Clorox's announcement of a new100-job cat litter production facility in West Virginia (Project Ferrari); and Kroger's 500-job robotic fulfillment center in Maryland.
+The team influenced 107 project wins, led by the $2.8 billion investment by GM and LG Chem in Ultium Cells in the Youngstown-Warren region known as “Voltage Valley.”
+Others include Clorox's announcement of a new 100-job cat litter production facility in West Virginia (Project Ferrari); and Kroger's 500-job robotic fulfillment center in Maryland.
 “In December, we launched our new economic development website at www.fe-economic-development.com/,” writes FirstEnergy Economic Development Director Patrick Kelly.

 In addition to several webinars (including one precisely focused on FDI in the food processing sector), the team in 2020 concluded work on several strategic initiatives, including its FirstSites program that puts the utility’s stamp of approval on pad-ready sites.
-FirstEnergy also sponsored (and was an active participant) of the Fulton County, Ohio Industrial Corridor Site Development Plan.
+FirstEnergy also sponsored (and was an active participant in) the Fulton County, Ohio Industrial Corridor Site Development Plan.
 “One trend we are seeing is the tremendous amount of distribution centers that are being built in the eastern part of our territory in Pennsylvania,” says Kelly.
 “It is close to all the population centers on the East Coast but far enough away from the gridlock on I-95.”